tlswg/rfc8447bis/draft-ietf-tls-rfc8447bis.md

 - TLS SignatureScheme
 - TLS PskKeyExchangeMode
 - TLS KDF Identifiers
+- TLS SSLKEYLOGFILE Labels

 This list of registries is all registries that do not already have a "Comment" or "Notes" column or that were not orphaned by TLS 1.3.

+IANA is requested to rename the "Note" column to "Comment" column in TLS Exporter Labels registry.

 # Expert Review of Current and Potential IETF and IRTF Documents